pchittum/terminal-velocity/README.md

 Again, technically it doesn't.
 But a new org makes it less likely you'll trip over old customizations.
 And obviously *do not do any of the exercises in a production org*.
 That's a bad, bad idea.

 So if you need it, go [sign up](https://www.salesforce.com/form/developer-signup/?d=pb) for a new org now.

+## To Do
+- Upload useful zsh and powershell commands as images and put into readme